Scott Rosenberg: Life and career

-On Beautiful Girls, 1996, starring Timothy Hutton, Matt Dillon, and Uma Thurman:It was the worst winter ever in this small hometown.
+On Beautiful Girls, 1996, starring Timothy Hutton, Matt Dillon, and Uma Thurman, Rosenberg said:

+It was the worst winter ever in this small hometown.
 Snow plows were coming by, and I was just tired of writing these movies with people getting shot and killed.
-So I said, 'There is more action going on in my hometown with my friends dealing with the fact that they can't deal with turning 30 or with commitment' – all that became Beautiful Girls.In October 2015, Rosenberg was brought in to rewrite Jumanji: Welcome to the Jungle with his writing partner Jeff Pinkner.
+So I said, 'There is more action going on in my hometown with my friends dealing with the fact that they can't deal with turning 30 or with commitment' – all that became Beautiful Girls.

+In October 2015, Rosenberg was brought in to rewrite Jumanji: Welcome to the Jungle with his writing partner Jeff Pinkner.
 In February 2018, Rosenberg, Pinkner and director Jake Kasdan were expected to return to the film's sequel.

-Scott has two children, Bowie and Sawyer, with his partner Langley Perer.
+In March 2025, it was announced Rosenberg and Josh Appelbaum will produce an eight- episode live action Scooby-Doo series for Netflix.